StaphoneWizzoh/vue_tutorial/README.md

 There are also event modifiers in Vue js.
 For example `@click.prevent` or `@keyup.enter`

 `v-on`: specific directive used for events.
 Short-hand is `@` symbol and then the event name e.g. `@.click`

+## Vue components

+Has the same structure as the default template.

+Must be defined before the mounting of the app.

+Data defined within a custom component can only be used within its template.